BlueBrain/cyme/README.md

 The serial test unroll 4 fails, again for the division.
 It is very wierd as the operator /= call the system division and not Newton-Raphson

+Release 1.5.0
+- Merge rvec and wvec into vec
+- fix bugs in the exponential all backends

 Release 1.4.0

 - Google Summer code merge: work of Kai Langen